Fast Facts About the Use of Escrows

 - The frequency of claims increases with transaction value.

-- Regulatory claims take the longest to resolve (13-months median), whereas capitalization and fraud claims tend to resolve quickly (1-month median)
+- Regulatory claims take the longest to resolve (13-months median), whereas capitalization claims tend to resolve quickly (1-month median)

 * “Expired-escrow deals” includes deals where selling shareholders have no further escrow-based indemnification obligations.